janx/stropheruby/ext/libstrophe-0.7.3/README.txt

 The examples/ directory contains some examples of how to use the library; these may be helpful in addition to the API documentation in doc/.

+== Requirements ==

+Libstrophe requires libresolv on UNIX systems.
+Make sure you include -lresolv if you are compiling by hand.

+It also uses expat for XML processing, but a current copy is included in the expat/ directory of the SVN checkout